-Looking back, there were many times when I was stumped by a painting.
+There are many times when we've been stumped by a painting.
 At this point we either throw the offending image into the bin, vowing to never paint again……or start looking for solutions somewhere else.

-Not all of us have a skilled artisan at our fingertips who is willing to step up and guide us though our paintings.
+Most of us don't have a skilled artisan at our fingertips who is willing to step up and guide us though our paintings.

 Luckily painting tutorials take lots of different forms, and there are thousands of them available.
 All have their pros and cons.

 For starters there is your local library.
 This is free and may be wonderful, or it may be full of tragic dog-eared articles from the 1920's which are not relevant to your arts practice today.

 Doing a workshop can be a great idea.
-Having some idea of the tutor's approach (if you can) is worth doing.
+Having some idea of the tutor's approach to painting tutorials (if you can) is worth doing.
 Some teachers out there are, how shall I say this......... mind bendingly boring, or indescribably pretentious (wow, Mark, beat around the bush why don't you).
 Some are also very stingy with their information.
 Often, though, it can be money well spent.

 A magazine subscription is not a bad idea.
-There are many magazines dedicated to solving problems, but you may have to wait until your problem arises before you get the gold.
+There are many magazines dedicated to solving problems, but you may have to wait until your problem arises before you get to the gold.

-is a great idea.
-Choose your subject and/or problem area, and hopefully the tutor will solve your problems.
 There are many sources of painting tutorials out there these days.
-With DVDs there is no real way to tell what you are getting, 'til you have paid your money.
+With DVDs there is no real way to tell what you are getting, until you've paid your money.
 Word of mouth helps.
-Or find a sample or trailer - youtube can be a great resource for this.
+As do testimonials.
+Or find a sample or trailer - Youtube is a great resource for this.
 Mine are great - just ask me, I'll tell you!

-This leads us to another great option - the Internet.
+This leads us to another great search option for painting tutorials - the Internet.
 You can find almost anything out here these days (including what Aunty Nancy did at her last work party).
 Just be careful what you search for (I accidentally discovered that whale tails are not necessarily exclusively about large sea mammals).